Aer Rianta Football Club - where it all started...

 After 34 years and 17 competitions, the tournament returns home for the third time.
 We're looking forward to reacquainting ourselves with old friends, especially from airports in the UK.

-Who are Aer Rianta Football Club?
+Who is Aer Rianta Football Club?

 Down through the years the club has enjoyed much success winning both domestic cup and league titles.
 Today, the club fields 2 senior teams in the Leinster Senior League and an Over 35s team in the Amateur Football League.